 A handful of studies have found that Maca root can make a difference in male semen quantity and quality.
 This includes seminal volume, sperm count, and sperm motility.
 It's clear that Maca promotes male fertility in various ways, both physically and mentally.

-Fertility Support for Both with Maca Root
+Fertility Support for Couple with Maca Root

 Female Fertility and Maca Root